chuv13/vinnymarquez/_posts/2012-07-21-drum-tao-the-art-of-drum-tour.md

 **Discipline and Artistry**

-Their artistry and the way they perform to me is much like organized chaos, similar to how you execute a jumping spinning roundhouse.� The first thing I noticed about them is how they embody the discipline of the Japanese people.� Everywhere in the performance you can see the disipline akin to that of the tea ceremony.
+Their artistry and the way they perform to me is much like organized chaos, similar to how you execute a jumping spinning roundhouse.
+The first thing I noticed about them is how they embody the discipline of the Japanese people.
+Everywhere in the performance you can see the disipline akin to that of the tea ceremony.
 Whenever they hit their drums, each hit is coordinated with other bodily movements like swaying hips, rotating the heavy sticks before hitting the drums in cadence.
 Even in the changing of their beaters they do not rush, its like they&#8217;re continously counting and every action including shifting between beaters are included.
 I was also in awe of the multi-disciplinary nature of the performers, the kind of performer I would like to be.
 Lol.
 They play music, they have good stamina, timing, stage prescence, they can dance, do martial arts and even act.

 **Instrumentation**